nystudio107/devmode/README.md

 - `make dev` - starts up the local dev server listening on `http://localhost:8000/`
 - `make build` - builds the static assets via the Vite buildchain
-- `make clean` - shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch
-- `make update` - causes the project to update to the latest Composer and NPM dependencies
-- `make update-clean` - completely removes `node_modules/` & `vendor/`, then causes the project to update to the latest Composer and NPM dependencies
+- `make clean` - removes the `cms/composer.lock` & the entire `cms/vendor/` directory as well as the `buildchain/package-lock.json` & the entire `buildchain/node_modules/` directory
 - `make composer xxx` - runs the `composer` command passed in, e.g. `make composer install`
 - `make craft xxx` - runs the `craft` [console command](https://craftcms.com/docs/3.x/console-commands.html) passed in, e.g. `make craft project-config/apply` in the php container
 - `make npm xxx` - runs the `npm` command passed in, e.g. `make npm install`
+- `make nuke` - restarts the project from scratch by running `make clean` (above), then shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch
-- `make pulldb` - runs the `scripts/docker_pull_db.sh` script to pull a remote database into the database container; the `scripts/.env.sh` must be set up first
+- `make ssh` - opens up a Unix shell inside the PHP container for the project

-- `make restoredb xxx` - runs the `scripts/docker_restore_db.sh` script to restore a local database dump into the database container; the `scripts/.env.sh` must be set up first
+**Tip:** If you try a command like `make craft project-config/apply --force` you’ll see an error, because the shell thinks the `--force` flag should be applied to the `make` command.
+To side-step this, use the `--` (double-dash) to disable further option processing, like this: `make -- craft project-config/apply --force`

 ### Things you can try